mrazvan22/website-academic/content/project/visualisation/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "I'm also interested in ways to visualise pathology on the human brain, and in order organs as well.
-To this end, I developed BrainPainter, a software to generate images brain structures, colored according to any user-defined input.
-"
+summary = "BrainPainter is a software that generated visually appealing images of brain structures."

 # Slides (optional).
 #   Associate this page with Markdown slides.